Sabayon/sabayon-website-next/content/release/latest-monthly-release-sabayon-1611.md

 # Changes

-This Sabayon release is the result of a hard team work, and we wanted to not rush things, providing you a stable, solid, bleeding edge release!
+This Sabayon release is the result of hard team work, tested, and not rushed to provide you with a stable, solid, bleeding edge release!
 There are a lot of exciting news in this release, here's a few:

 * New Anaconda Installer version, with tons of bugfixes